oatmeelsquares/SP25_DS5111_rn7ena/README.md

 ```
 crontab -l
 ```
-You should see something like this at the bottom of the output:
+You should see these three entries at the bottom of the output:

 ```
 31 09 * * 1-5 cd ~/SP25_DS5111_rn7ena/; make gainer choice=all